Preface

 Unit tests - can’t argue with those 6.
 Jest snapshots - a clever solution to testing the consistency of your JSON output.
 But does it work?

 This is by far the most, uh, in-progress part of our testing suite.
-Here’s what we’ve got so far - in the cdktf.out directory created after running cdktf synth, we:
+Here’s what we’ve got so far - in the cdktf.out

-1. Run terraform init, then terraform validate to make sure the JSON is valid.
-If the changes are deemed minimal - e.g. adding tags to a service or changing a CloudWatch threshold - we usually stop here.
+to make sure the JSON is valid.
+If the changes are deemed minimal - e.g. adding tags to a service or changing a CloudWatch threshold - we usually stop here. - If we’re doing larger modifications to a service, or spinning up a new service, we run

 It’s not exactly smooth, and requires you to have local AWS credentials, but it’s a good amount of local testing before filing a PR.
 (Of course, we have nothing but trust to ensure the dev filing the PR has done the above due diligence.
 But also if you don’t trust your teammates…see 8.)